Activity measures of dynamical systems over non-archimedean fields: Introduction

 \subsection{Acknowledgements}

 I would like to thank my advisor Fumiharu Kato for constant support and helpful conversations.
 Also I would like to thank Professor Mattias Jonsson and Professor Yutaka Ishii for giving me advices on this paper and my researches.
-This research partially supported by RIKEN.
+This research has been partially supported by RIKEN Junior Research Associate Program and JSPS Grant-in-Aid for JSPS Fellows, 20J14309.